sleede/fab-manager/README.md

 To install a plugin, you just have to copy the plugin folder which contains its code into the folder `plugins` of Fab-manager.

 You can see an example on the [repo of navinum gamification plugin](https://github.com/LaCasemate/navinum-gamification)

+<a name="sso"></a>
+## Single Sign-On

+Fab-manager can be connected to a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) server which will provide its own authentication for the platform's users.
+Currently OAuth 2 is the only supported protocol for SSO authentication.

+For an example of how to use configure a SSO in Fab-manager, please read [sso_with_github.md](doc/sso_with_github.md).
+Developers may find informations on how to implement their own authentication protocol in [sso_authentication.md](doc/sso_authentication.md).

 <a name="known-issues"></a>
 ## Known issues